etcd-io/website/content/en/blog/2025/autonomus_testing_with_antithesis.md

 Here are some of the key findings:

 * **A critical watch bug was discovered** that our existing tests had missed.
 This bug was present in all stable releases of etcd.
 * **All known bugs were found**, giving us confidence in the ability of the combined testing approach to find regressions.
 * **Our own testing was improved** by revealing a flaw in our linearization checker model.

-### Issues in Main Development Branch
+### Issues in the Main Development Branch

 | # | Description | Affected code | Report Link | Status | Impact | Details |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |